 Syracuse Home Inspection Professionals

-We use our experience to provide you the facts of the home so that you:
+We will provide you the facts of the home so that you:

-- Don’t run into any suprises with the home
+- Don’t run into any surprises or red flags with the home

-- Have confidence to negotiate a better purchase price
+- Have the tools to negotiate a better deal if necessary

 What does that mean for you?

-- We are your expert counsel.
-We work for you and only you.
-It’s in our best interest to help you and make sure your home is safe
+- We work for you and only you.
+It’s in our best interest to make sure your potential home is safe

 - We give you the information that will help you to move forward, negotiate further, or walk away from the home

 - We will explain our findings in clear, easy to understand ways so that you are presented with actionable items.
-Our reports will include photos and illustrations to clarify complex topics.
+Our reports will include photos and illustrations to simplify complex topics.

 We are insured, licensed by New York State and hold certifications from InterNACHI.
-We aren’t looking to take shortcuts, in fact we carefully abide by the home inspector code of ethics to provide you with a professional experience.
+We carefully abide by the home inspector code of ethics to provide you with a professional experience.

-After your inspection is completed we will walk with you around the property and point out areas of concern in advance of the written report.
-After the inspection we promise you that we:
+After your inspection is complete we will verbally point out areas of concern in advance of the written report.
+We promise you that we:

-- Provide quick turnaround – emailing you the finalized inspection report within one day of the inspection
+- Provide quick turnaround – emailing you the finalized inspection report the same day

-- Post-Inspection Support – We will make available to you several tools to aid your home buying/ownership process.
+- will provide additional tools to aid your home buying/ownership process.

 What does a home inspection include?

-Our inspection determines the safety, operation and condition -at the time of inspection- of hundreds of items in a house.
-It is a visual, non-invasive assessment, including but not limited to the following systems and components:
+Our inspection determines the safety, operation and condition of hundreds of components in a house.
+It is a visual, non-invasive assessment, including but not limited to the following:

 - Roof: Shingles, flashing, chimneys, vents, trim and gutters, drip edges, skylights, downspouts, and other visible roof-related items.